 Excess medical expenses and excess lost wages cover those medical bills and wages whose amounts exceed what is covered under the applicable auto insurance policy and/or what is guaranteed to injured bicyclists under the No-Fault law.

-How do you determine who is at fault for a car bike accident?
+How do you determine who is at fault for a car bike accident in Michigan?

-Determining who is at fault or negligent in causing a car bike accident involves examining the actions of both the driver of the car and the bicyclist.
-Factors to consider include whether the driver and/or bicyclist were: (1) being careful; (2) violating traffic laws; (3) driving while distracted; and (4) driving while intoxicated.
+In Michigan, determining who is at fault or negligent in causing a car bike accident involves examining if the driver and/or bicyclist were: being careful; violating traffic laws; driving/riding while distracted; and/or driving/riding while intoxicated.

-Common reasons that drivers may be at-fault for a car bike accident
+Common reasons that Michigan drivers may be at-fault for a car bike accident

 Below are some of the most common driving behaviors that result in drivers being determined to be responsible for causing a crash with a bicyclist: